kalashnikxvxiii/Limited-Spectator/README.md

 Automatic position reset when exceeding distance limits or executing `/survival` command.

 ✅ **Flight Capability**
-Players in spectator mode can fly by double-pressing the space bar (configurable auto-start).
+Players in spectator mode can fly by double-pressing the space bar.

 ✅ **Combat & Interaction Restrictions**
-Individually toggle PvP, mob attacks, item drop/pickup, and block breaking/placing.
+Individually toggle PvP, mob attacks, item drop/pickup, and inventory crafting.

 ✅ **Hot-Reloadable Configuration**
 All settings can be changed in `config/limitedspectator-common.toml` and reloaded with `/reload` command.